How to Hike With a Toddler

 Save those high-point hikes for a time when you’re either hiking without kids or your kids are much older.
 Instead, look for family-friendly trails that offer short mileage and low elevation gains.

 When you’re looking for hikes to do with your toddler, keep in mind what they like.
-My son loves rivers and waterfalls.
-It’s much easier to get him excited about going on a hike when I tell him he gets to see something he enjoys.
+Does your child love rivers and waterfalls.
+It was much easier to get them excited about going on a hike when I told them we’d see things that we knew they enjoyed.

 Also, keep your expectations small.
 Everyone will have a more enjoyable hike if you start with short and simple hikes and work your way up from there.